-Stop Children’s Cancer is in the fifth year of a seven-year pledge of $1.05 million to clinical trials research to find cures for the most high-risk pediatric cancer patients.
-With this donation the University of Florida Department of Pediatrics has been able to increase the number of children who can participate in this vital, life-saving research.
+Stop Children’s Cancer just completed its seven-year pledge of $1.05 million to clinical trials research to find cures for the most high-risk pediatric cancer patients.
+With this donation, the University of Florida Department of Pediatrics was able to increase the number of children who could participate in this vital, life-saving research.
+For the next 5 years, Stop Children’s Cancer has committed to another $1,000,000 to continue Clinical Trials and will be supporting much-needed research into Sarcomas

-Under Pediatric Clinical Trials Director Gigi Moore-Higgs, 19 new clinical trials have opened including 3 Phase 1 trials for children with recurrent disease who have very few options for treatment.
-In addition, several supportive care trials to find better treatment for chemotherapy related side effects have begun, and the department has partnered with pharmaceutical companies to broaden the trial portfolio.
-Faculty members have submitted a number of new grants to support investigator-initiated clinical trials and have been successful with one study scheduled to open in the Fall 2013.
+Under Pediatric Clinical Trials Director Gigi Moore-Higgs, multiple new clinical trials have opened for children with recurrent disease who have very few other options for treatment.
+In addition, several supportive care trials to find better treatment for chemotherapy-related side effects have begun, and the department has partnered with pharmaceutical companies to broaden the trial portfolio.
+Faculty members have submitted a number of new grants to support investigator-initiated clinical trials and have also been very successful.

 Your support makes a difference!